ckirksey3/bible-search/README.md

 # BibleSearch
-An app to search the Bible for Amazon Echo
+An Amazon Echo app for searching the Bible